On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Strong Results in One-Dimensional Illustrative Examples

 for some function (of $\sfN$) $\lim_{\sfN\rightarrow \infty}\widehat{\nu}_{n}=0$.
 Note we have found no analogue of this result in the multivariate setting.

 From \cite[Theorem 6.1]{2017arXiv171110065B} we have that for any $\sfN>2(4n+1)(1+4\kappa)$,

 for some function (of $\sfN$) $\lim_{\sfN\rightarrow \infty}\widehat{\nu}_{n}=0$.
 We may contrast this result with the more restrictive Theorem \ref{cor-H2-errorflows} in the multivariate setting.
-Note in the scalar setting we accommodate different initial variance positions, and we recover, over fully infinite horizons, a continuous relationship with the optimal stability rates of (\ref{ref-E-1-scalar}).
+Note in the scalar setting we accommodate both the {\tt VEnKF} and {\tt DEnKF}, different initial variance states, and we recover, over fully infinite horizons, a continuous relationship with the optimal stability rates of (\ref{ref-E-1-scalar}).

 The constants in (\ref{ars-scalar}), (\ref{uniformly-Lipschitz-moments-riccati-scalar}), and (\ref{uniformly-Lipschitz-moments-OU-scalar}) are given explicitly in terms of the model parameters in \cite{2017arXiv171110065B}.
 We remark that across these three stability results, the details of $\widehat{\nu}_{n}$ vary \cite{2017arXiv171110065B}, but importantly we recover the optimal (classical Kalman-Bucy) rates $\lim_{\sfN\rightarrow \infty}\widehat{\nu}_{n}=0$.